-Currently the shop offers several models of violins based on the work of early Italian masters such as Stradivarius, Guarnari del Gesu, Sancta Seraphin, Testore and Joseph Filius Andreus.
-Three models of violas are available and one cello model is currently being produced.
-A 7/8 size "Ladies Violin" based on the Del Gesu "D'Egville" is available for small hands.
-While some instruments are available to play immediately, it is also possible to commission one to be built to accommodate specific goals.
-The shop also sets up, services and restores instruments, both violin family and fretted instruments.
-Violinisto's philosphy is that every violin has a voice; the luthiers job is to remove every obstacle so each instrument's voice can speak easily.
+Currently the shop is closed while Doug is in Southeast Asia with his wife.
+When he is in Seattle, he offers several models of violins based on the work of early Italian masters such as Stradivarius, Guarnari del Gesu, Sancta Seraphin, Testore, Castello and Joseph Filius Andreus.
+Four models of violas are available and one cello model has been developed.
+A 7/8 size "Ladies Violin" based on the Del Gesu "D'Egville" can be built for small hands.
+Instruments that are available to play immediately can be seen at Lasley Violins in Ballard.
+In 2017 it will again be possible to commission one to be built to accommodate specific goals.
+The shop occasionally sets up, services and restores instruments.

 A selection of several Violins and Violas currently available